 Being in the right place, doing the right thing is natural for young parents caring for their children.
 But what of an older parent caring for an adult child with disabilities?
 What about the kind of parental care that feels like a role reversal in the case of Alzheimer’s?
 At the start of a care journey, a caregiver might strive to finish caring tasks quickly in order to return to “normal” life.

-But with the passing of weeks and months spent in an intimate relationship with a loved one who is ill or infirm, time shifts, and the disorientation of the caregiver role is injected with routine that temporarily silences the chaos.
+But with the passing of weeks and months spent in an intimate relationship with a loved one who is ill or infirm, time shifts, and caregiver role disorientation is injected with routine that temporarily silences the chaos.
 Yet, amid the routine, ongoing tensions emerge that mark the caregiver role as infused with contradictory needs and desires.

 On the one hand, a caregiver may stop wishing to be somewhere else.
 Being alone with a loved one can morph into a natural way to be.
 Then, a caregiver notices that the slowness and quiet of caring is in itself a presence, not an absence.
 Settling for the reduced ambitions of caring for a loved one opens a door to a life rich with humanity and meaning, but also a life that is difficult to explain to others—a life others say they admire but stop short of walking toward out of fear and misunderstanding.

 Of course not everyone falls into a taxing but intimate rhythm of caring.
 If a loved one is suffering, the call to care can be a call to battle against pain and exhaustion.
 But in the absence of anguish, caring can become a quiet truce in a land that is foreign to most other people.

 Here, is the possibility of intimacy, of reflecting on hopes, dreams, and mortality.
 Here, is the chance to be grateful for small joys and tender mercies.
 And with this enhanced connection, there is an unprecedented proximity to suffering, fear, grief, and doubt that few others know (or want to know).